-Agricultural Credit Enhancement (ACE) is a four-year USAID-funded project that started in July 2010 to establish and manage the Agricultural Development Fund (ADF), a wholesale lending institution under the Afghanistan Ministry of Agriculture, Irrigation and Livestock (MAIL).
-The fund makes credit available to farmers and agribusiness entrepreneurs through a variety of intermediaries, in an unprecedented effort to revolutionize Afghan agriculture.
+Agricultural Credit Enhancement (ACE) was a four-year USAID-funded project that started in July 2010 to establish and manage the Agricultural Development Fund (ADF), a wholesale lending institution under the Afghanistan Ministry of Agriculture, Irrigation and Livestock (MAIL).
+The fund made credit available to farmers and agribusiness entrepreneurs through a variety of intermediaries, in an unprecedented effort to revolutionize Afghan agriculture.

-Significant accomplishments and milestones to date include successful program start-up, establishment of the ADF, approval of $80.5 million in loans, of which $37.3 million has been disbursed, impacting 21,531 beneficiaries.
-Lending to women constitutes a major commitment, and during the last year, the ADF provided loans worth $1.8 million to women-led agribusinesses and female farmers under its ZAHRA financial product.
-The establishment and operation of the ADF, which seemed an impossible task in 2010, is now a reality and ACE is recognized as a game changer, an example of smart development that is increasingly exerting a transformational effect on rural communities in one of the world's more volatile environments.
-The priority for 2014 will be the institutional consolidation and the transition of the ADF to Afghan control.
+Significant accomplishments and milestones to included successful program start-up, establishment of the ADF, approval of $80.5 million in loans, of which $37.3 million has been disbursed by January 2014, impacting 21,531 beneficiaries.
+Lending to women constituted a major commitment, and during the last year, the ADF provided loans worth $1.8 million to women-led agribusinesses and female farmers under its ZAHRA financial product.
+The establishment and operation of the ADF, which seemed an impossible task in 2010, became a reality and ACE was recognized as a game changer, an example of smart development that is increasingly exerting a transformational effect on rural communities in one of the world's more volatile environments.
+The priority for 2014 was the institutional consolidation and the transition of the ADF to Afghan control.